 Address: Flat D1, Block D, 14/F, Mirador Mansion, 58 Nathan Road, Tsim Sha Tsui, Kowloon, Hong Kong

 A small yet impressive guesthouse, Modern Hotel is an example of budget-friendly accommodation that crams lots of facilities into a small space without sacrificing quality.
-The entire property is drenched in an intimate and calm aura, promising a worthy escape from the hustle-bustle of city life outside.
+The entire property is drenched in an intimate and calm aura, promising a worthy escape from the hustle-bustle of city life outside during your stay.

-Rooms are small, but have an understated appeal with a contemporary design blends with Oriental artwork, distinctive sculptures and ceramics.
-Free WiFI, cable TV, air-conditioning and private bathrooms are some of Modern Hotel’s other highlights.
+Rooms are small but have an understated appeal with a contemporary design blended with Oriental artwork, distinctive sculptures, and ceramics.
+Free WiFI, cable TV, air-conditioning, and private bathrooms are some of Modern Hotel’s other highlights.

 The Green House

-Address: Flat B1, 5/F 87 Nathan Road, Tsim Sha Tsui, Hong Kong, Hong Kong
+Address: Flat B1, 5/F 87 Nathan Road, Tsim Sha Tsui, Hong Kong

 Bathed in gentle and calming minty colours, The Green House truly lives up to its name.
 Each room at this guesthouse features private bathrooms, flat-screen TV and a sitting area for those times when you want to escape the hit-or-miss weather in Hong Kong in the luxury of comfortable air-conditioned interiors.
-There’s shared kitchen, as well, perfect for families looking to save money by self-catering.
+There’s a shared kitchen, as well, perfect for families looking to save money by self-catering during their stay.

 Beyond the budget accommodations of Kowloon, there’s a huge leap forward in quality when your travel budget swings into the mid-range.
-By spending a little extra, you’ll be able to find comfortable and stylish digs in other areas of the city.
+By spending a little extra in choosing where to stay in Hong Kong, you’ll be able to find comfortable and stylish digs in other areas of the city.

 Address: 223 Nathan Road, Tsim Sha Tsui, Kowloon, Hong Kong

 Most importantly, Shamrock Hotel is nestled in a busy tourist area amid shopping and cultural attractions.
-You can buy branded wear at the Canton Road nearby, or nab a good deal at the factory outlets of Park Lane Shopper’s Boulevard.
-Or, if you prefer to go old-school, get a feel of the city’s past at the interactive exhibits at Hong Kong Museum of History or dive into the nearby traditional Temple Street Night Market. just a stone’s throw from the Jordan MTR Station.
+You can buy branded wear at Canton Road nearby or nab a good deal at the factory outlets of Park Lane Shopper’s Boulevard.
+Or, if you prefer to go old-school, get a feel of the city’s past at the interactive exhibits at Hong Kong Museum of History or dive into the nearby traditional Temple Street Night Market, just a stone’s throw from the Jordan MTR Station.